gxshub/mopmc/README.md

 Currently, only total reward objectives are supported.

-Built on top of [Storm](https://www.stormchecker.org)'s C++ API of model parsing and building, MOPMC accepts a PRISM model file (for an MDP) and a PCTL/LTL property specification.
+Built on top of [Storm](https://www.stormchecker.org)'s model parsing and building C++ API, MOPMC accepts a PRISM model format (for an MDP) and a PCTL/LTL-style property specification.
 One important feature of MOPMC is the utilisation of GPU hardware acceleration for valuation-iteration computing.
 The convex queries in MOPMC can scale to a large number of objectives.